 Attendance for ALI classes is mandatory.
 Students are expected to attend all sessions of their ALI classes.
-Students who are absent for more than twice the number of hours that a class meets in one week* (maximum absence limit), will normally receive a grade of “No Credit”.
-For example, if a class meets three hours per week, a student who has more than 6 hours of total absences during the semester would receive a grade of “No Credit”.
+Students who are absent for more than twice the number of hours that a class meets in one week* (maximum absence limit), may receive a grade of “No Credit”.
+For example, if a class meets three hours per week, a student who has more than 6 hours of total absences during the semester may receive a grade of “No Credit”.

 Students who arrive 15 minutes or later after the beginning of a class may be marked as absent for the first hour.

 Students who go over the maximum absence limit may appeal their case to the Student Advisor.
-Such students should be prepared to show evidence of a legitimate excuse for every missed class (court documents, doctor’s notes, etc.).
-Legitimate excuses include: medical emergencies, personal emergencies, family emergencies, and required courtroom appearances.
+Such students should be prepared to show evidence of a legitimate excuse for every missed class (court documents, documentation of illness, etc.).
+Legitimate excuses include: illness, medical emergencies, personal emergencies, family emergencies, and required courtroom appearances.

 *Summer sessions have different maximum numbers of absences allowed.
 Please see the course syllabus for more information.